andreaporotti/just-another-memo-plugin/README.md

 ### Installing from Zip file

-1. Download the plugin file (jamp.zip).
+1. Download the plugin zip file.
 2. Go to *Plugins* -> *Add New* in the WordPress dashboard.
 3. Click on the *Upload Plugin* button.
-4. Browse for the plugin file (jamp.zip) and click on *Install Now*.
+4. Browse for the plugin zip file and click on *Install Now*.
 5. Activate the plugin.

 ### Uninstalling